 At the core of this case is whether the "special injury" requirement on private actions raising public nuisance claims retains any force.
-Plaintiffs are private citizens who seek to bring a public nuisance claim to vindicate alleged harms shared by the residents of a nine-square-mile area surrounding a landfill.
-Despite asserting their claim on behalf of all residents of that community, numbering in the thousands, Plaintiffs assert that their injury is "special."
-In allowing their nuisance claim to proceed, the trial court deprived the special injury rule of meaning, essentially leaving it a hollow requirement.
+Plaintiff is a private citizen who seeks to bring a public nuisance claim to vindicate alleged harms shared by the residents of a nearly fifteen-square-mile area surrounding a landfill.
+Despite asserting her claim on behalf of all residents of that community, numbering in the thousands, Plaintiff asserts that her injury is "special."
+The trial court's decision to allow her nuisance claim to proceed the subject of a single, conclusory paragraph-deprived the special injury rule of meaning, essentially leaving it a hollow requirement.
 This Court should correct that error and restore this traditional limitation.

 As the Court may be aware, and as Amicus has documented,1 the backdrop to this case is an alarming trend in recent years, in which plaintiffs have sought to expand public nuisance beyond its historical reach.
 Regrettably, as well illustrated by the trial court's decision, plaintiffs are sometimes successful.
 To maintain the proper scope of public nuisance, courts must strictly adhere to traditional principles like the special injury rule.
-The Court should, here and in the companion case, Duncan v.
-Capital Region